PACKAGE LEAFLET: INFORMATION FOR THE USER

 Symptoms

-Overdose causes severe hypertension with intense headache, photophobia, acute retrosternal pain, pharyngeal pain, intense pallor, and sweating, and vomiting.
+Overdose causes severe hypertension with intense headache, photophobia, acute retrosternal pain, pharyngeal pain, pallor, and intense sweating, and vomiting.

 The recommended treatment for norepinephrine overdose includes: